The Terro-human History Project

 † Eastern Bloc. |

-Increasing tensions between the Eastern and Western Blocs, sparked by disagreement over the status of an American military base on the Moon, led to the collapse of the UN and ultimately to the "Thirty Days' War," as the month-long Third World War was originally known.
-America, the leading nation of the Western Bloc, formed the Terran Federation of States, a new collective security organization shortly before the outbreak of the war.
+Increasing tensions between the Eastern and Western Blocs, ultimately sparked by disagreement over the status of an American strategic military base on the Moon, led to the collapse of the UN and ultimately to the "Thirty Days' War," as the month-long Third World War was originally known.
+America, the leading nation of the Western Bloc, formed a new collective security organization, the Terran Federation of States, shortly before the outbreak of the war.
 (See Table 3.)

-Table 3: Terran Federation of States, circa 32 A.E.
+Table 3: The "First" Terran Federation, circa 32 AE

 America |